 The manufacturer shall declare which operating band(s) specified in clause 4.4 are supported by the BS under test for carrier aggregation.

-The manufacturer shall declare which NB-IoT operating mode (standalone, in-band and/or guard band) the BS supports for the declared supported band.
+The manufacturer shall declare which NB-IoT operating mode (standalone, NB-IoT operation in E-UTRA in-band and/or guard band, NB-IoT operation in NR in-band) the BS supports for the declared supported band.

 For each supported E-UTRA channel bandwidth, manufacturer shall declare if BS supports NB-IoT in-band and/or guard band operation and the number of supported NB-IoT PRBs.

+For each supported NR channel bandwidth, manufacturer shall declare if BS supports NB-IoT operation in NR in-band and the number of supported NB-IoT PRBs.

 <Next of change>